Facebook Events Scraper — Past the 8-Event Limit avatar

 https://www.facebook.com/groups/123456789012345/

-Each line is auto-detected as an event, an organizer page, or a group.
+Each line is auto-detected as an event, an organizer page, a group, or a city/place.
 Mix freely.

 The Cascade depth dial controls how deep the actor follows the social graph from each input: